-In 2020, there were 20 recorded excess opacity measurements.
-Two excess opacity readings recorded in July and five in December were due to the startup and shutdown of Boiler 6.
-Ten excess readings on December 15 were due to heavy snowfall which obstructed the transmission of the light path of the Boiler 6 monitor, and a single excess reading recorded by the Boiler 6 monitor in October was from an unknown cause.
+In 2021, there were seven recorded excess opacity measurements.
+Two excess opacity readings recorded by the Boiler 6 monitor on February 17 were due to a load shift, and a single Boiler 6 excess opacity reading on March 28 occurred during unusually heavy rainfall believed to have interfered with the transmissometer light path.
+Two Boiler 7 excess opacity readings on March 15 occurred during contractor maintenance of the opacity monitor, and another two occurred on June 22 due to start-up/shutdown of the boiler while firing #6 oil in preparation for National Grid utility maintenance of the natural gas supply system.
 All the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to NYSDEC.
 Chapter 4 discusses CSF compliance with NOx RACT standards and opacity limits in greater detail.